mbabynames search ✿

 Rain Anne

-"noble and strong" (Rain) meets "grace, favour" (Anne).
+"abundant blessings from above" (Rain) meets "grace, favour" (Anne).
 The combination reads as complete.
 Neither name overshadows the other.
 One syllable each.
 The full name has a clipped, confident rhythm.

 Rain Claire